bridgekitio/frodo/README.md

 resource, authorize it, and then redirect to S3, CloudFront, or some other CDN to actually serve up the raw asset.

-With Abide, it's pretty simple.
+With Frodo, it's pretty simple.
 If your XxxResponse struct implements the `services.Redirector` interface then the API gateway will respond with a 307-style redirect to the URL of your choice: